-Recommended changes to this network will be implemented during the May 2024 through December 2025 time period, contingent upon adequate funding levels.
+Recommended changes to this network will be implemented during the May 2025 through December 2026, contingent upon adequate funding levels.

 Network operations may change during the years without public notice based on unexpected circumstances.
 Examples of unexpected circumstances include catastrophic equipment failure, construction or demolition activities, loss of site access, or monitor obstructions.